Executive Summary

 Prior to Referral

 Prior to referral, it is the responsibility of the referring veterinarian to be aware of specialty referral resources in their geographic area, communicate the option of referral to the client in a timely fashion, and contact the receiving veterinarian to discuss the patient.
-It is the responsibility of the receiving veterinarian to provide appropriate preliminary visit information to the referring veterinarian and owner or agent of the horse.
+It is the responsibility of the receiving veterinarian to provide appropriate preliminary visit information, including financial estimate for initial evaluation and treatment, to the referring veterinarian and owner or agent of the horse.
 The referral process functions optimally if the owner or agent communicates clearly their expectations for the horse and the limits of costs that may be incurred.
-It is important that all parties provide a clear and accurate medical history to the receiving veterinarian.
+It is also helpful if the referring veterinarian shares this information with the receiving veterinarian.
+The owner or agent is responsible for notifying their insurance company of the referral if the horse is insured.
+It is important that all parties provide a clear and accurate medical history and, if applicable, insurance information to the receiving veterinarian.
 Both the referring and the receiving veterinarian should emphasize a team approach to patient care.

 During the Referral Visit

-During the referral visit, the referring veterinarian transfers the responsibility for health-care decisions to the receiving veterinarian but remains accessible for communication.
-The receiving veterinarian should clearly explain all aspects of the examination, evaluation, diagnostic, and treatment procedures and options to the client.
-This process should emphasize support of the referring veterinarian to the fullest extent possible without a compromise of integrity.
+During the referral visit, the referring veterinarian transfers responsibility for health-care decisions to the receiving veterinarian but remains accessible for communication.
+The receiving veterinarian should clearly explain all aspects of the examination, evaluation, diagnostic, and treatment options to the client.
+The receiving veterinarian should also communicate estimated cost of different treatment options and prognosis for life and/or return to intended use to set reasonable expectations for the client.
+This process should emphasize support of the referring veterinarian’s evaluation and case management as much as possible without a compromise of integrity.
 The receiving veterinarian should communicate with the referring veterinarian and client regularly about case progression and decisions.
+The receiving veterinarian should also provide updates to the insurance adjuster when requested and prior to any possible end-of-life decisions.
 The receiving veterinarian should limit services to those related to the problem for which the horse was referred.
-Additional services should be provided only when they are in the best interest of the patient and after consultation with the referring veterinarian.
+Additional services should be provided only when they are in the best interest of the patient and after consultation with the referring veterinarian and client.
 All parties should work together to formulate a follow-up treatment and evaluation plan for the patient that can be implemented effectively and economically.
-It is the responsibility of the owner to clearly determine and communicate who is legally and financially responsible for the horse and assure that this individual or their legal proxy is available for decision-making during the referral visit and at the time of patient discharge.
+It is the responsibility of the owner to clearly determine and communicate who is legally and financially responsible for the horse and ensure that this individual or their legal proxy is available for decision-making during the referral visit and at the time of patient discharge.

 After Referral